-Graduate Certificate programs should meet the Northwest Accreditation Standards; Standard 2.C - Education Resources
+Graduate Certificate programs should meet the Northwest Accreditation Standards; Standard 1.C - Student Learning:

-2.C.1 The institution provides programs wherever offered and however delivered, with appropriate content and rigor that are consistent with its mission; culminate in achievement of clearly identified student learning outcomes; and lead to collegiate-level degrees or certificates with designators consistent with program content in recognized fields of study.
+1.C.1 The institution offers programs with appropriate content and rigor that are consistent with its mission; culminate in achievement of clearly identified student learning outcomes that lead to collegiate-level degrees, certificates, or credentials and include designators consistent with program content in recognized fields of study.

-2.C.2 The institution identifies and publishes expected course, program, and degree learning outcomes.
-Expected student learning outcomes for courses, wherever offered and however delivered, are provided in written form to enrolled students.
+1.C.3 The institution identifies and publishes expected program and degree learning outcomes for all degrees, certificates, and credentials.
+Information on expected student learning outcomes for all courses is provided to enrolled students.

 Therefore, Graduate Certificate Programs should have the following characteristics: